GI5W50 - Politics and International Relations: Work-Based Learning (2018/19)

 All aspects of the module preparation, learning and assessment are designed to enhance students’ abilities to progress in their chosen careers and develop critical awareness to the labour market and workplace.

 Introduction, role search and workshops

-Those seeking employment will be required to take up the additional support provided on employment /training/volunteering search and application strategies by the University Careers and Employability Team.
+Those seeking employment will be required to take up the additional support provided on placement/employment /training/volunteering search and application strategies by the University Careers and Employability Team.
 In addition to any advertised roles, students will be encouraged to find their own opportunities speculatively.

-Approval of career related learning
+Approval of work-based learning

-The career related learning activity
+The work-based learning activity